duluca/local-weather-app/README.md

 # Changes

 Changes are inevitable to keep the project up-to-date with libraries, tools, patterns and practices.
-Below are some notable changes that differ from the 1st and 2nd edition of my book.
+Below are some notable changes that differ from the 1st, 2nd, and 3rd edition of my book.

-## Planned

-- Plan to replace jasmine and karma with Jest

 ## Angular 16